-3.11.2.2 Principle
+3.10.2.2 Principle

-The device features a built-in function generator (short: FG), but the entire unit can't be considered as high power function generator, because its power stages are only post-connected to the FG.
-Primarily in source mode, the typical characteristics of a voltage and current source remain.
-Rise and fall times, caused by capacitor charge/discharge, affect the resulting signal on the DC terminal.
-While the FG is able to generate a sine wave with 10000 Hz, the device will never be able to follow the generated signal 1:1.
-Source and sink mode will slightly differ from each other regarding the results, while the sink mode will be generally better, because primarily focused on current.
+The power supply unit can't be considered as high power function generator, because its power stages are only post-connected to the FG.
+Thus the typical characteristics of a voltage and current source remain.
+Rise and fall times, caused by capacitor charge/discharge, affect the resulting signal on the DC output.
+While the FG is able to generate a sine wave with 1000 Hz or more, the power supply will never be able to follow the generated signal 1:1.